2025-present

 Maryam Albahrani

 Maryam is currently working towards her undergraduate honour’s thesis under the guidance of Dr. Flowers.
 She is compiling and analysing validity and reliability measures for a language screening tool (called “LASTen”) for acute stroke patients.
-Maryam has a keen interest in the communication sciences and works as a pharmacy assistant on a part-time basis.
-She is currently completing her Bachelor’s in Biomedical Sciences at the University of Ottawa.
+Maryam has a keen interest in the communication sciences and has worked as a pharmacy assistant on a part-time basis.
+After completing her Bachelor’s in Biomedical Sciences at the University of Ottawa, she began a master of health science in speech-language pathology at the University of Toronto.

 2018-2019